A Beginner’s (Honest) Blogging Income Report

 Ever since starting to use it, Tailwind has brought constant traffic from Pinterest my way, saved me tons of time and even made me money (by automating affiliate sales).
 Not to mention that my Pinterest account went from 800 to nearly 4000 followers and I only had to invest 5 hours monthly.

 Since I rarely take my own photos for my blog, I decided to invest in a yearly subscription with a stock photo website.
-I went with Color U Bold that was having a sale at that time (now it’s $50 per year which I would still pay for knowing the value they offer) and have not lived to regret it yet!
+I went with Style Stock Society that was having a sale at that time (now it’s $75 quarterly which I would still pay for knowing the value they offer) and I have not lived to regret it yet!

-They add over 50 new photos monthly besides the 100 pictures you get for free when you sign up and they are always stunning and a perfect fit for my blog and social media.
+They add over 100 new photos monthly beside the 1,500 pictures you get access for free (instantly!) when you sign up and they are always stunning and a perfect fit for my blog and social media.

 💎 Educational Expenses: Approx. $250